yuqitanyq/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `book list` command.
 Ensure only one book has an author "Suzanne Collins".

    2. Test case: `book find a/Suzanne Collins`
       Expected: One book with the author "Suzanne Collins" be displayed in the Book list.

-<div style="page-break-after: always;"></div>

 ### Saving data